Team

 Marian Little, PhD, Biomedical Sciences Program

 Marian received her PhD in biomedical sciences from Tulane University in the Gragert Lab in April 2023.
 Her dissertation research focused on HLA association with hematological diseases.
 Marian previously received a Bachelor of Science in nursing from Southeastern Louisiana University and a Master of Science in microbiology & immunology from Tulane University.
+Marian is now a Research Analyst at Emergency Medical Care Institute.

 Navchetan Kaur, PhD – Postdoctoral Fellow